-- 53. The role of the investigator is to collate and present the evidence to assist the fitness to practise panel to establish whether there is enough evidence to determine if a student's fitness to practise is impaired.
-The investigator should be independent of the fitness to practise panel which makes decisions. - 54.
+- 58. The role of the investigator is to collate and present the evidence to inform a decision as to whether student's fitness to practise is impaired.
+The investigator should be independent of the fitness to practise panel which makes decisions, and should not be the student's personal tutor (or similar) nor otherwise involved in supporting the student. - 59.
+The investigator should keep a full record of the investigation, which should be carried out in a proportionate manner, having regard to the interests of patients and the public, and also the student. - 60.
 In considering the presentation of evidence, the investigator may consider the following questions: - a.
-Has a student's behaviour harmed patients (including colleagues and staff) or put patients at risk of harm? - b.
+Has a student's behaviour harmed patients (including colleagues and staff) or put them at risk of harm? - b.
 Has a student shown a deliberate or reckless disregard of professional and clinical responsibilities towards patients or colleagues? - c.
 Has a student abused a patient's trust or violated a patient's autonomy or other fundamental rights? - d.
 Has the student shown a deliberate and reckless disregard to the processes for the delivery of osteopathic care or put the reputation of the osteopathic educational institution, clinic or other setting at risk? - e.
-Has a student behaved dishonestly, fraudulently, or in a way designed to mislead or harm others? - 55.
-If the answer to any of the questions above is yes, then it would normally be appropriate to present the evidence to a fitness to practise panel. - 56.
+Has a student behaved dishonestly, fraudulently, or in a way designed to mislead or harm others? - f.
+Is a student's health or disability, or their management of this, compromising patient safety? - 61.
+If the answer to any of the questions above is yes, then it would normally be appropriate to present the evidence to a fitness to practise panel. - 62.
 The investigator may also consider responses to the following questions: - a.
 Has the student shown insight into the behaviour?
 When did the student show insight into the behaviour?
-Has the student considered appropriate actions or developmental behaviour to address the issues raised? - b.
+Has the student considered appropriate actions or developmental behaviour to address the issues raised?

+- b.
 Are there mitigating circumstances which have contributed to the fitness to practise issue which have been recognised?
 Has the possibility of a reasonable adjustment being required been considered?
-Have steps been taken to seek additional support in these circumstances? - c.
-If reasonable adjustments are already in place, is a student's behaviour in terms of managing a health or impairment compromising patient safety?

-- 57. The investigator will gather evidence in the form of statements and any other appropriate evidence from relevant people. - 58.
-The investigator may determine in light of the evidence that the threshold of fitness to practise has not been met, and the student may be considered fit to practise (See paragraphs 45 to 49 above).
+Have steps been taken to seek additional support in these circumstances? - 63.
+The investigator should maintain records of the investigation, including records of complaints, notes of meetings held, interviews and statements.
+A written report should be produced which provides the results of the investigation, and which details all of the evidence gathered. - 64.
+The investigator should present their findings to an individual or committee (in accordance with the processes of the osteopathic educational institution concerned).
+If such individual or committee considers, in the light of the investigator's report, that the student's behaviour is serious or persistent enough to call their fitness to practise into question, the case should be referred to a fitness to practise panel. - 65.
+The relevant decision maker or committee may determine that there is insufficient evidence to call into question the student's fitness to practise.
 In these circumstances, it may be felt that additional measures may be required to ensure the student is able to address the issues which prompted the investigation, and the student and all relevant teaching staff will need to be informed of these.
 It is important to ensure that all serious matters reaching the threshold of student fitness to practise above are considered through the fitness to practise procedures in the light of implications for patient safety.